 - Large poker bankroll and a large life roll so you are not pressured to make quick profit.

-- Banking plan to convert bitcoin to government currency and vice versa while overseas.
+- Banking plan to convert crypto to government currency and vice versa while overseas.
 For example don’t have SMS security enabled on your internet banking if you are not in the country to receive the SMS.

 - Power converter for your grind station and phone charger.